IlievskiV/IlievskiV.github.io/_blog/2024-08-12-llms-for-recsys.md

 items accordingly.
 * **Feature Extractor**: Extracting meaningful features from user data in order to enrich user profiles.
-* **Feature Encoder**: encoding user interactions into a format suitable for recommendations.
+* **Feature Encoder**: Encoding user interactions into a format suitable for recommendations.
 * **User Behavior Modeling**: Understanding and predicting user behavior patterns to anticipate future needs and desires.